hexhowells/CryptoPals/README.md

 # CryptoPals
- Python solutions to the CryptoPals challenges
+This repo contains my solutions to the [CryptoPals](https://cryptopals.com/) challenges.